ChaoticByte/lurch-dl/README.md

 ## Download / Installation

-New versions will appear under [Releases](https://github.com/ChaoticByte/lurch-dl/releases).
+New versions will appear under [Releases (remotebranch.eu)](https://remotebranch.eu/ChaoticByte/lurch-dl/releases).
 Just download the application and run it via your favourite terminal emulator.

 > Note: **You may have to mark the file as executable before being able to run it.**